pupattan/django-razorpay/README.md

 # django-razorpay
-Razorpay payment integration in a django project
+Razorpay payment gateway integration in a django project

 ## Installation